 We use a high-resolution TV to view the images brought from home and shot in the workshop.
 Load the images to share on a jump drive and give them to Dixie.

 Working on Your Images

 Most clients bring a laptop computer and download images to the computer or external hard drive.
-You will have a desk in your room to work on images.
-If you have several large capacity memory cards for your camera, you can leave them on the cards as we hope to be able to see your images!
+You have a desk in your room to work on images.

 Meals